duckdb/duckdb-web/docs/dev/building/troubleshooting.md

 ALL_CXXFLAGS = $(PKG_CXXFLAGS) -fPIC $(SHLIB_CXXFLAGS) $(CXXFLAGS)
 ```

+When making this change, also consider [making the build parallel](#building-the-r-package-is-slow).

 ## Building the httpfs Extension and Python Package on macOS

 **Problem:** The build fails on macOS when both the [`httpfs` extension](../../extensions/httpfs) and the Python package are included: